shervin-h/my-first-repo/README.md

 example:
 > git add index.html

-now our files are cached in stage and we can `versioning` it.
+now our files are cached in stage, and we can `versioning` it.
 with `commit` argument for **git** command do it.
 > git commit -m "add index.html to local repository (.git)"

 switch **-m** for above command is the _message_ that usually begins with a verb and describes about last commit.
-until now we have one version of our project.
+until now, we have one version of our project.
 > git log

 show commits with related hash.